cncf/k8s-conformance/instructions.md

 ## Amendment for Private Review

-If you need a private review, please contact info@cncf.io.
+If you need a private review for an unreleased product, please contact info@cncf.io.
+Note that your results must be made public at launch, at the time you start using the Certified Kubernetes Marks.

 ## Review